Linton's Barber and Beauty Shop

 Key Milestones & Events

-Categorization of historic artifacts from Linton's Barbershop was completed in September of 2022
+September 2022: categorization of historic artifacts from Linton's Barbershop completed

 hide cost details

 Spent: The amount paid on this project to-date.

 Approved: The amount that has been approved by the City Council to be spent for a specific contract or purpose on this project.
 In city accounting terms, this is spent + encumbered.

 Budget: The total amount of money that the City expects to be spent to complete this project.
 This amount is only finalized once sufficient planning on the project has been completed.

 Elevate Tuscaloosa Fund: City funds dedicated to Elevate Tuscaloosa which are allocated to this project.